General Council of the Judiciary: Constitutional nature

 The Constitution of 1978 regulates the General Council of the Judiciary in paragraphs 2 and 3 of the section 122.

 This means that, the Constitution only detail the way of election of the eight members of the CGPJ that they will be chosen between the most renowned jurists.
 It requires a minimum of 15 years of experience.
 Four of them must to be chosen by the Congress and the other four by the Senate.
-Both case requires a majority of three fourths of the members of every Chamber to be elected member of the CGPJ.
+Both case requires a majority of three fifths of the members of every Chamber to be elected member of the CGPJ.

 Otherwise, for the election of the twelve members precedents of the judiciary, with independence of the professional category that they belong (Magistrate of the Supreme Court, Magistrate or Judge), the Constitution refers to what is established in a future Organic Law.
 The Cortes fulfilled this constitutional mandate with the approval of the Organic Law 6/1985, of 1 July, of the Judicial Power.